 4: Boost your credit rating

-Having the best possible credit file is important when applying for a mortgage - not just for freelancers.
+Having the best possible credit file is important when applying for a mortgage - not just for the self-employed.
 There are three main Credit Reference Agencies in the UK - Equifax, Experian and TransUnion.
 You and your broker must know what data they hold on you and share with banks.

 You can also do some simple things to increase your creditworthiness.
 One tip is to make sure you're registered to vote, and that your current address is updated for bills and statements.

-5: Freelance for at least one year before you apply
+5: Make sure you're self-employed for at least one year before you apply

-When you are self-employed or freelance, you become your own business.
+When you are self-employed, you become your own business.
 But, as there’s no guarantee that you’ll get work and a steady income, banks usually want to see that you’ve got a bit of history under your belt.